AlexandreFenyo/axolotl-RTX-5090-cu128-with-vLLM/README.md

 ## Run axolotl as a Docker container
 On W11, run axolotl with WSL and Docker Desktop:

-1- Run the container as root in WSL:
+1- Run the container in WSL:

 ```bash
 docker run -p 8000:8000 -p 7860:7860 --privileged --gpus '"all"' \